kundajelab/atac_dnase_pipelines/README.md

 ...
 ```

+## Stopping / Resuming pipeline

+Press Ctrl + C on a terminal or send any kind of kill signals to it.
+Please note that this will delete all intermediate files and incomplete outputs for the running tasks.
+AQUAS pipeline automatically determines if each task has finished or not (by comparing timestamps of input/output files for each task).
+To run the pipeline from the point of failure, correct error first and then just run the pipeline with the same command that you started the pipeline with.
+There is no additional parameter for restarting the pipeline.

+## Running pipelines with a cluster engine

+**IMPORTANT!** On servers with a cluster engine (such as Sun Grid Engine and SLURM), **DO NOT QSUB/SBATCH BDS COMMAND LINE**.
+Run BDS command directly on login nodes.
+BDS is a task manager and it will automatically submit(qsub/sbatch) and manage its sub tasks.

 ## Parallelization

 For completely serialized jobs, add `-no_par` to the command line.
 Individual tasks can still go multi-threaded.